omxhealth/simple_pages/README.md

 # Simple Pages

-A dummy plugin made for easy static page maintenance.
+This gem aims to make it easy to have "static" pages in a Rails application.

 ## Example

 Include the SimplePages into a PagesController:

-    class PagesController
+    class PagesController < ApplicationController
       include SimplePages
     end

-Then add into your routes the PagesController route:
+Then add the PagesController route into your routes:

-    ActionController::Routing::Routes.draw do |map|
+    Dummy::Application.routes.draw do
       ...
-      map.resources :pages
+      resources :pages
       ...
     end

-Now create the folder pages into your views folder and put there the templates you wish to render out.
-Remember to add a show.html.erb as the default template:
+Now create the pages folder into your views folder and put there the templates you want to render. **Remember to add a show.html.erb as the default template**:

     + app
     |- views